renewboy/SCP-Entry-Loom-of-Fate/README.md

 *   **Incident Documentation**: Export your entire adventure, including the stability chart and performance analysis, as a professional PDF "Incident Report."
 *   **Immersive Sensory Feedback**: Features CRT scanlines, interactive particle text, procedural audio, and dynamic glitch art that intensifies as stability drops.
 *   **Bilingual Support**: Fully localized for English and Chinese.
+*   **Cloud Save & Sync**: Seamlessly save your progress to the cloud using Google Authentication.
+Supports automatic background synchronization, local caching (IndexedDB) for offline access, and cross-device progression.

 ## Try It Now